Social Anxiety Therapy in San Jose

 Relying on “safety behaviors” that offer short-term relief such as avoidance, trying to hide symptoms, using substances, leaving early or arriving late, and many others

-How Therapy Helps with Social Anxiety
+How Does Therapy Help with Social Anxiety?

-Cognitive Behavior Therapy for Social Anxiety
+What is Cognitive Behavior Therapy for Social Anxiety?

 Some of the most common thinking traps linked to social anxiety are: